Assault Defense Lawyer in Dayton, OH

 • Speeding in a construction zone.

-If the accident occurred while the driver was OVI, they committed aggravated vehicular assault, which is a second-degree felony.
+If the accident occurred while the driver was OVI, they committed aggravated vehicular assault, which is a second-degree felony offense.
 The punishments include up to 12 years in prison and/or up to $15,000 in fines.

-If the alleged offender was driving recklessly in a construction zone, vehicular assault is a fourth degree felony.
+If the alleged offender was driving recklessly in a construction zone, vehicular assault is a fourth degree felony offense.
 Upon a conviction, the alleged offender could be sentenced to up to 18 months in prison and/or fined up to $5,000.

-If the alleged offender was speeding in a construction zone, vehicular assault is a first-degree misdemeanor, which is penalized by up to no more than 180 days in jail and/or a maximum of $1,000 in fines.
+If the alleged offender was speeding in a construction zone, vehicular assault is a first-degree misdemeanor.
+This is penalized by up to no more than 180 days in jail and/or a maximum of $1,000 in fines.

 Assault vs. Self Defense in Ohio